HanaHrubesova/Homework/ReadMe.md

 - For all the visits in the file, calculate cohorts (groups) of visits durations (in seconds) of all of the users, meaning that for each group, you should present the number of users it contains as well as their share out of the total users.
 You will need to convert the timeonsite from milliseconds to seconds You can choose the cohorts yourself according to what you think fits the data, feel free to add a short explanation in a comment if there’s any particular reason you chose it.

+> It is important to chose cohorts that cover the greater part othe the data distribution.
+The cohort need to be equali divided to be comparable.

-  -An output for example is:
+  An output for example is:

 | Visit duration cohort	| 0-20 | 20-40 | 40-60 | 60-100	| 100-200 |	200+ |
 |-----------------------|------|-------|-------|--------|---------|------|